-Posting Summary: Game Operations Event Staff perform a variety of duties to assist in the game day operations of the various intercollegiate sports within the University's department of Athletics.
+Posting Summary: The University of Virginia Department of Athletics is seeking Game Operations Event Staff to perform a variety of duties to assist in the game day operations of the various intercollegiate sports within the University's Department of Athletics.

 Roles include, but are not limited to: Scoreboard Operator, Timer, Statistician, Shot Clock Operator, Play Clock Operator, Replay Coordinator, Scorebook Keeper, Libero Tracker, and other Game Operations Support positions.